zulip/zulip/docs/tutorials/new-feature-tutorial.md

 - `org_permissions`: This contains properties for the "organization permissions" section.
-These properties control security controls like who can join the organization and whether normal users can create streams or upload custom emoji.
+These properties control security controls like who can join the organization and whether normal users can create channels or upload custom emoji.

 Once you've determined whether the new setting belongs, the next step is to find the right subsection of that page to put the setting